oschumac/NightScout_View/README.md

 # NightScout_View
-NightScout_View is designed as an Visualisation. it works direktly on the MongoDB and don't need AZURE.
+NightScout_View is designed as an Visualisation.
+It works direktly on the MongoDB and don't need AZURE.
 My intension was to get an APP which runs the Hole time.
-Also when the telephone sleeps.
-To get always an relyable Alarm.
+Also when the telephone sleeps to get always an relyable Alarm.
+And its designed to be fast also when internet ist not.

 Features
 - Direkt MongoDB connect so it works also properly on a poor internet connection